intrnl/estranspile/README.md

 # estranspile

-Quickly transform TypeScript files to JavaScript with esbuild
+Quickly transform source code with esbuild

 - No bundling, only quick and dirty transpilation
 - No import/export rewrite, append `.js` on your own!